satyammishraa/DevTinder/src/homeworks2e1.md

-play with route extensions ex. /hello, / , hello/2, /xyz order of routes matter a lot install Postman app and make a workspace/collection > test api call write logic to handle GET,POST,PATCH,DELETE API CALLS snd test them on postman
+play with route extensions ex. /hello, / , hello/2, /xyz order of routes matter a lot install Postman app and make a workspace/collection > test api call write logic to handle GET,POST,PATCH,DELETE API CALLS and test them on postman explore routing and use of ?, +, () , * in the routes use of regex in routes /a/ ,/.*fly$/ reading the query params in routes reading the dynamic routes